TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 Insert the micro SD card in the slot and, whilst holding the "User Boot" button down, plug the board into mini-USB connector.
 Hold the button down until you see the bank of 4 LEDs light up for a few seconds.
 You can now release the button.

 It will take anywhere from *30 to 45 minutes to flash the image* onto the on-board flash storage.
 Once done, the bank of 4 LEDs near the Ethernet jack will all light up and stay lit up.
 Power down the board at this point.

+## Connecting to the BeagleBone Black

+There are four methods to connect to the board.
+When you connect to the board the default *root password is blank* so just hit return to login to the board.

+### Connecting via USB Serial

+Several _/dev/tty.usbmodem*_ devices should be present when the board is plugged in via the mini-USB cable.

+Open up [CoolTerm](http://freeware.the-meiers.org/CoolTermMac.zip) or a similar program and you can connect to your board at 115,200 8-N-1 (Local Echo should be off) on one of these ttys offered by the board.
+Of the three offered by the board,

+    crw-rw-rw-  1 root  wheel   18,   8 31 May 20:14 /dev/tty.usbmodem401211
+    crw-rw-rw-  1 root  wheel   18,  16 31 May 21:43 /dev/tty.usbmodem401213
+    crw-rw-rw-  1 root  wheel   18,  14 31 May 21:43 /dev/tty.usbmodem7

+only _/dev/tty.usbmodem401213_ connected for me.
+Your milage may vary at this point.

+### Connecting via FTDI Serial

+Alternatively you can use a 3.3V [FTDI-to-USB](https://www.adafruit.com/products/70) cable to connect to the debug (J1) header block.
+Pin 1 on the cable is the black wire and connects to pin 1 on the board, the pin with the white dot next to it.

+Open up [CoolTerm](http://freeware.the-meiers.org/CoolTermMac.zip) again and you can connect to your board at 115,200 8-N-1 (Local Echo should be off) via the _usbserial_ port offered by the cable, e.g.

+    crw-rw-rw-  1 root  wheel   18,  12 31 May 20:40 /dev/tty.usbserial-FTE4XVKD

+###Connecting via network over USB

+Plug the BeagleBone back into the mini-USB cable connected to your Mac, and wait for it to boot back up.
+When it has finished booting, you should be able to once again reach the onboard webpages at [http://192.168.7.2/](http://192.168.7.2/)  in your browser, but you should also be able to SSH to the board,

+     ssh root@192.168.7.2
+     root@192.168.7.2's password:
+     root@beaglebone:~#

+###Connecting via the local network

+Plug an Ethernet cable into the jack on the board.
+After a moment the two lights on the jack (green and yellow) should go live and indicate that it is on the network.
+You can either login to your board via one of the methods above to find out what its IP address is, or check your router.

+    root@beaglebone:~# ifconfig
+    eth0      Link encap:Ethernet  HWaddr C8:A0:30:AF:C2:18
+              inet addr:192.168.1.90  Bcast:192.168.1.255  Mask:255.255.255.0
+              inet6 addr: fe80::caa0:30ff:feaf:c218/64 Scope:Link
+              UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+              RX packets:1843 errors:0 dropped:1 overruns:0 frame:0
+              TX packets:83 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:1000
+              RX bytes:150073 (146.5 KiB)  TX bytes:12398 (12.1 KiB)
+              Interrupt:56

+    lo        Link encap:Local Loopback
+              inet addr:127.0.0.1  Mask:255.0.0.0
+              inet6 addr: ::1/128 Scope:Host
+              UP LOOPBACK RUNNING  MTU:65536  Metric:1
+              RX packets:4 errors:0 dropped:0 overruns:0 frame:0
+              TX packets:4 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:0
+              RX bytes:280 (280.0 B)  TX bytes:280 (280.0 B)

+    usb0      Link encap:Ethernet  HWaddr 06:74:70:BE:E7:97
+              inet addr:192.168.7.2  Bcast:192.168.7.3  Mask:255.255.255.252
+              UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+              RX packets:4688 errors:0 dropped:0 overruns:0 frame:0
+              TX packets:4537 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:1000
+              RX bytes:316153 (308.7 KiB)  TX bytes:675250 (659.4 KiB)

+If your router is capable you might want to configure it so that the BeagleBone's IP address is fixed in future and that it's got a local name that you can use rather than a raw IP address.